Gardoš Tower: History

 By 2006, the tower was ruined.
 It lost all additional construction elements (doors, windows) and was cut from all communal networks (electricity, sewage, water).
 It became a gathering place for the local homeless people and drug addicts.
 The wife and husband gallerists Borka and Đorđe Čubrilo organized the initial cleaning and renovation of the tower.
 Several tons of garbage was taken out of the tower.
-The Čubrilos rented the space and began reconstruction, per directives of the Institute for Protection of Cultural Monuments.
+The Čubrilo's rented the space and began reconstruction, per directives of the Institute for Protection of Cultural Monuments.
 Electricity was reintroduced and the floors and vertical staircases which leads to the scenic viewpoint were renovated.
 The right staircase is the original one, from 1896, which survived the 1914 bombing.

 The floors and walls were also renovated, while the canal was dug to conduct the atmospheric water from the cellar.
 The almost completely destroyed main entry door was also repaired, as were the terraces of the tower and the ironworks.
 They were all reconstructed after the original schematics from 1896, which are kept in the Belgrade City Museum.
 The tower is embellished with decorative lights.
 The original, 2012 lights were replaced with the new ones in December 2019 as part of the wider reconstruction project for the entire fortress.

 The Čubrilos adapted the tower into an art gallery.
 Each year they organize exhibitions dedicated to the tower's revitalization.
 Exhibitions include some 8,000 photos taken by Đorđe Čubrilo since 2006, recording every step of the renovation.

 The stairs which connect the tower plateau and the Gardoška Street has been named the Staircase of Professor Dabižić in September 2021.
 Miodrag A. Dabiižić (1922-2017) was a historian and Zemun's chronicler.